twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 # Getting SXA CLI installed

 ## Introduction
 After some puzzling I got the SXA CLI working on Windows 10.
 After I wrote the installation description below I also found a blog post by [Mark van Aalst](https://www.markvanaalst.com/) called [Installing the SXA CLI](https://www.markvanaalst.com/blog/sxa/installing-the-sitecore-sxa-cli/).
-He knows infinitly more about Sitecore than I do, so check out his blog post as well, but you may find some additional interesting information is this blog post as well.
+He knows infinitely more about Sitecore than I do, so check out his blog post as well, but you may find some additional interesting information in this blog post as well.
 Check out his video [SXA Front-End Developer Workflow - Creating a theme using SXA CLI](https://www.youtube.com/watch?v=MDWuqhmvwgI) as well to get a good overview of the installation process.

 ## Getting the correct version of NodeJS installed

-First requirement for the SXA CLI is NodeJS version 11.15.0 (the latest 11 version) or lower, because an error occurs when using the 12+ version of NodeJS.
+The first requirement for the SXA CLI is NodeJS version 11.15.0 (the latest 11 version) or lower because an error occurs when using the 12+ version of NodeJS.

 What I did was install the [Node Version Switcher](https://github.com/jasongin/nvs), because I want to keep working with newer versions of NodeJS on other projects.